code-423n4/moonwell-bug-bounty/README.md

 vote can pass.
 - Setting too high of a quorum also means that a proposal is unlikely to ever be able to pass.
 This is because the system will not be able to reach quorum, and all proposals will go to the `Defeated` state.
 - Gas limit can be updated through a governance proposal, and if an external chain has their opcodes repriced higher, and the governance contract does not update its gas limit, then the system can be broken.
 This is because the system will not be able to process any transactions on the external chain, and the system will be unable to process any governance proposals.
 To mitigate this, the governor would use the break glass guardian to recover system ownership.
 Alternatively, a governance proposal could occur on Moonbeam to update the gas limit.
 However, users on Base would not be able to participate until this vote passed and the proposal was bridged to Base.
-- Because thethis governance system straddles threetwo chains, it is important that the timestamps on allboth chains are within one minute of each other to prevent issues around double voting.
+- Because the governance system straddles three chains, it is important that the timestamps on all chains are within one minute of each other to prevent issues around double voting.
 If an external chain has timestamps more than one minute behind Moonbeam, then a user could propose a change on Moonbeam, and then bridge their tokens to the external chain.
 This would mean once voting opened up, it would look like this user has double the voting power than they should have.
 This is because the system would register their votes on both Moonbeam and the external chain as valid.
 - if the Pause Guardian is malicious, they could wait for a governance proposal to grant another guardian the ability to pause the contract, then pause the contract, clearing this proposal from the active set of proposals.
 Then the community would need to wait 30 days before they could create, vote on and pass another proposal again.
 - if the vote collection contracts on other chains are malicious, they could prevent the Multichain Governor from executing proposals, or pass proposals that are failing by registering incorrect vote counts.
 - if Wormhole is paused or offline, the Multichain Governor will still be able to execute and pass proposals, however, users on other chains will not be able to submit or have their votes collected.